warrenwestfall/django-custom-table/README.md

     Your metadata model will need to inherit from `custom_table.models.Metadata` and provide a format class (as the `ct_format_class` meta attribute) that tells Django Custom Table how customazaton metadata will be stored and how to format the metadata for use in form and list renderng.
 How to build your own format class is decribribed later.
 This example adds some additional audit trail fields.

-1. Then create one or more customzable models.
+1. Next create one or more customzable models.

     Create a new customizable model or edit and existing one to make it customizable